oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 T=48,\text{ }
 AB=16,\text{ } AC=0,\text{ }BD=24,\text{ }BE=-8,\text{ }CD=-8,\text{ }CE=8,\text{ }DF=32,\text{ }EF=16
 $$
+The maximum capacity into $F$ is therefore 48Mbit/s

 ### b)
 If $BD$ breaks, we will have to change our constraint.
 More specifically we remove the variable $BD$, remove the $-32 \le BD \le 32$ constraint and redo the relation constraints.